bao-project/bao-docs/source/glossary.rst

         functions: it translates virtual addresses into physical addresses, and it controls memory access permissions.

-    SPrvI
+    SPI
         Same Privilege Isolation.
-This software technique enables to isolated software entities running on the same execution privilege by deprovisioning the entity's image binaries from instructions that modify the hardware isolation mechanisms accessed only on that execution level.
+This software technique enables to isolated software entities running on the same execution privilege by removing the entity's image binaries from instructions that modify the hardware isolation mechanisms accessed only on that execution level.